 Another strategy you might try is to greet your typical negative thoughts and doubts with humor.
-For example, right before that all important tryout or game you hear, "you're going to blow it, I can just feel it!
-You're going to be lousy.
-You're going to embarrass yourself!"
+For example, right before that all important meet you hear, "you're going to blow it, I can just feel it!
+You're going to run through again!"
 Instead of engaging those thoughts by thinking, "NO I'm NOT!" or "Stop thinking that!
 That's being negative.
-I have to be positive!" you might quickly think, "Gee, that was really helpful!
+I have to be positive!" you might quickly think "Gee, that was really helpful!
 Thanks so much for sharing" or "A thought for you my little friend.
-I'm just about to play in this scrimmage/game.
+I'm just about to compete.
 Perhaps you may want to get yourself some water and a snack, and I'll chat with you when I'm done!"
-When you use humor on yourself in response to these last minute negatives, you neutralize the emotional reaction so common to them and therefore you end up staying calm and relaxed, both of which are absolutely critical to your playing your best when it counts the most.
+When you use humor on yourself in response to these last minute negatives, you neutralize the emotional reaction so common to them and therefore you end up staying calm and relaxed, both of which are absolutely critical to your performing at your best when it counts the most.